Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Mixture for non-ignorable missingness

 \subsection{The data}

 The observed sample is composed of $n$ independent and identically distributed subjects arisen form $K$ homogeneous subpopulations.
 Each subject is described by $d$ continuous variables and some realizations of these variables may be unobserved.
-The missingness process is allowed to be nonignorable.
+The missingness mechanism is allowed to be non-ignorable.
 Thus, the probability, for a variable, to be not observed is allowed to depend on the values of the variable itself and the subpopulation membership.